adminastoolsmith/CelerFT/README.md

 ```
 Once the celerft.js script is added to the web page CelerFT is activated in the page by creating a new CelerFT object and passing an
 options object to it.
 The options object should contain the id of all the UI controls that CelerFT needs to interact with.
 This includes
-the uplaod and resume buttons and teh file control.
-The end points to the backend services should be passed to CelerFT in the options
+the upload and resume buttons and the file control.
+The urls for the backend services should be passed to CelerFT in the options
 object as well.

 ```html